nickolashkraus/nickolaskraus-io/site/content/posts/my-2025-job-search.md

 ### Organizing

-I ended up with a 35 page Google Doc with every interaction I had with a company, all my notes, reflections, etc. This proved extremely useful when organizing interview applications at various points in the process.
-It also served as a dumping ground for all the information I picked up extemporaneously.
+I ended up with a 36 page Google Doc with every interaction I had with a company, all my notes, reflections, etc. This proved extremely useful when organizing interview applications at various points in the process.
+It also served as a dumping ground for all the information I picked up along the way.
 In all, this was about 10 hours of work, but was crucial for giving me a sense of control.

 ## Insights